 Fig.1 shows the system model of the proposed framework.
 Note that the RiteVMs and the mruby library are assumed to be prepared in advance.
 Bytecodes are transferred from the host to the target device via Bluetooth, and each RiteVM is allocated a bytecode.
 Bytecodes transferred from the host via Bluetooth can run in multitask.

-The proposed framework is an extension of mruby on TECS framework [12], and utilize two technologies i.e., mruby and TECS.
+The proposed framework is an extension of mruby on the TECS framework [12], and utilizes two technologies: mruby and TECS.
 In this section, mruby (2.
 1), TECS (2.
-2), and mruby on TECS framework (2.3) are described.
+2), and mruby on the TECS framework (2.3) are described.

 2. 1 mruby